Covid-19 - keeping our guests healthy

 - We will be wearing a mask where the situation dictates it - if you would like us to wear one then please just ask.

 - We encourage all guests to read the current guidelines on Covid-19 - they can can be found here: https://www.gov.uk/Coronavirus.

 - If you breach any of the current guidelines applicable in our area during your stay, or our terms and conditions we will be asking you to leave.

 We have always offered a key lock entry - so it is essential now that you make sure you have your key code, we have added hand gel nearby ready for you to use.
 Please let us know when you have arrived, and we will still pop by and say hello - but we will be respecting social distancing - we will wear masks on request (for some we know this is a barrier to communication) and we will happily answer any questions about your stay.

-During you stay if you show any sign of infection whilst staying with us, you must return home as soon as possible and notify us of the potential risk - as you could be putting other guests and ourselves at risk.
-This is as per the Government guidelines.
-If you are unable to return home you are liable to any costs of emergency accommodation, Guest First for example offer insurance in this occurs, this could include the costs of extending your stay and could be the costs occurred by the arriving guests as their holiday would be canceled.
+During you stay if you show any sign of infection whilst staying with us, then please notify us of the potential risk - as you could be putting other guests and ourselves at risk.
+If you are unable to return home you are liable to any costs of emergency accommodation, tthis could include the costs of extending your stay and could be the costs occurred by the arriving guests as their holiday would be cancelled.